Battle of the Assunpink Creek: Washington's appeal

 At Trenton, Washington faced a dilemma.
 All but a handful of his men's enlistments were expiring on December 31, and he knew that the army would collapse unless he convinced them to stay.
 So, on December 30, Washington appealed to his men to stay one month longer for a bounty of ten dollars.
-He asked any men who wanted to volunteer to poise their firelocks, but not a man turned out.
-Washington then wheeled his horse around and rode in front of the troops, saying "My brave fellows, you have done all I asked you to do, and more than could be reasonably expected; but your country is at stake, your wives, your houses and all that you hold dear.
+He asked any men who wanted to volunteer to poise their firelocks, but no man turned out.
+Washington then wheeled his horse around and rode in front of the troops, saying, "My brave fellows, you have done all I asked you to do, and more than could be reasonably expected; but your country is at stake, your wives, your houses and all that you hold dear.
 You have worn yourselves out with fatigues and hardships, but we know not how to spare you.
 If you will consent to stay only one month longer, you will render that service to the cause of liberty and to your country which you probably never can do under any other circumstances."
-At first no one stepped forward, but then one soldier stepped forward, and he was followed by most of the others, leaving only a few in the original line.
+At first, no one stepped forward, but then one soldier stepped forward, and he was followed by most of the others, leaving only a few in the original line.

 Preparations

-On January 1, 1777, money from the Continental Congress arrived in Trenton and the men were paid.
-Washington also received a series of resolves from Congress including one that gave Washington powers similar to those of a military dictator.
+On January 1, 1777, money from the Continental Congress arrived in Trenton, and the men were paid.
+Washington also received a series of resolves from Congress, including one that gave Washington powers similar to those of a military dictator.
 Washington decided that he would stand and fight at Trenton and ordered General John Cadwalader, who was at Crosswicks with 1,800 militia, to join him in Trenton.
-On December 31 Washington learned that an army of 8,000 men under the command of General Cornwallis was moving to attack him at Trenton.
+On December 31, Washington learned that an army of 8,000 men under the command of General Cornwallis was moving to attack him at Trenton.

 Washington ordered his men to build earthworks that were parallel to the south bank of the Assunpink Creek southeast of Trenton proper (near the modern location of the Trenton Transit Center).
 The lines extended about three miles (4.8 km) down the south end of the stream.
 However, one of Washington's aides, Joseph Reed, pointed out that there were fords upstream that the British could cross, and then they would be in position to drive in Washington's right flank.
 Washington could not escape across the Delaware because all of his boats were a few miles upstream.
 Washington told his officers that he planned to move the army and that their current position was only temporary.